Skip to main content

 Our Salient Issues

 Our Human Rights Policy identifies and prioritizes the most significant human rights risks throughout our value chain.
-It has been developed using an intensive human rights saliency assessment that helps us better focus our policies and programs, so that we have the biggest impact on people touched by our business activities.
+It has been developed using an intensive human rights saliency assessment, updated in 2022, that helps us better focus our policies and programs, so that we protect the rights and wellbeing of all participants in our supply chain.
 We conducted our assessment in line with the UN Guiding Principles (UNGPs) on Business and Human Rights and with the assistance of an independent third party.

-Access to Water and Sanitation: Individuals are entitled to sufficient, safe, acceptable, physically accessible and affordable water for personal and domestic use and to sanitation services that fulfill certain criteria (such as being safe, physically accessible, and providing privacy and dignity).
+• Access to water and sanitation: Sufficient, safe, acceptable, physically accessible and affordable water for personal use and sanitation services that are safe, physically accessible, and ensure privacy and dignity.

-Climate Change: The effects of climate change and the environment on health and human rights.
+• Climate impacts and deforestation: The impacts of climate change and commodity-driven deforestation on people and communities.

-Safety and Health: To provide a safe and healthy workplace in line with applicable safety and health laws and regulations, in consultation with employees.
+Health and safety: A safe and healthy workplace in both our own business and in our supply chains in line with applicable safety and health laws and in consultation with rightsholders.

 Fastest-Growing Pretzel Brand Joins Hershey